drafthouse/adc-mcc/README.md

 images, trailers, and the title displayed on the website (often slightly different than the title available from the ticketing system via the market feed).
 The show feed also contains an (optional) `series` property that identifies which series the film is part of (if any).
 You'll need this for the extra credit.
+[See it in action](http://drafthouse.com/api/v1/shows/weird-wednesday-nowhere) (for Weird Wednesday Nowhere)

 ## Code Tour and Tips